open-mmlab/mmdetection3d/docs/en/advanced_guides/supported_tasks/lidar_sem_seg3d.md

-If you would like to only conduct inference or test the model performance on the online benchmark, you should change `ann_file=data_root + 'scannet_infos_val.pkl'` to `ann_file=data_root + 'scannet_infos_test.pkl'` in the ScanNet dataset's [config](https://github.com/open-mmlab/mmdetection3d/blob/master/configs/_base_/datasets/scannet_seg-3d-20class.py#L129).
-Remember to specify the `submission_prefix` in the `test_evaluator`, e.g., adding `test_evaluator = dict(type='SegMetric',submission_prefix=work_dirs/pointnet2_ssg/test_submission`).
+If you would like to only conduct inference or test the model performance on the online benchmark, you should change `ann_file=data_root + 'scannet_infos_val.pkl'` to `ann_file=data_root + 'scannet_infos_test.pkl'` in the ScanNet dataset's [config](https://github.com/open-mmlab/mmdetection3d/blob/dev-1.x/configs/_base_/datasets/scannet_seg-3d-20class.py#L129).
+Remember to specify the `submission_prefix` in the `test_evaluator`, e.g., adding `test_evaluator = dict(type='SegMetric', submission_prefix=work_dirs/pointnet2_ssg/test_submission`).
 After generating the results, you can basically compress the folder and upload to the [ScanNet evaluation server](http://kaldir.vc.in.tum.de/scannet_benchmark/semantic_label_3d).

 ## Qualitative Validation

-MMDetection3D also provides versatile tools for visualization such that we can have an intuitive feeling of the segmentation results predicted by our trained models.
+MMDetection3D also provides versatile tools for visualization such that you can use `tools/misc/visualize_results.py` with results pkl file for offline visualization .
-You can either set the `--eval-options 'show=True' 'out_dir=${SHOW_DIR}'` option to visualize the segmentation results online during evaluation, or using `tools/misc/visualize_results.py` for offline visualization.
 Besides, we also provide scripts `tools/misc/browse_dataset.py` to visualize the dataset without inference.
 Please refer more details in the [doc for visualization](https://mmdetection3d.readthedocs.io/en/latest/useful_tools.html#visualization).